15 Best Places to Live in Maine

 Kennebunk

 Kennebunk is a small town on Highway 95.
-With many people born and bred in the town, there is a strong local community.
-The area is very safe and although of a suburban aesthetic, Kennebunk has a rural feel.
+There is a strong local community with many people born and bred in the town.
+The area is very safe and has a suburban aesthetic, but Kennebunk has a rural feel.

-There are a good number of properties on the market at any given time and many have a classic wooden design.
-Almost all properties are on their own plot of land, detached from any other homes.
-For $565,000 you can invest in an impressive 5-bedroom, 4-bathroom single family home.
+Many properties are on the market at any given time, and many have a classic wooden design.
+Almost all properties are on their plot of land, detached from any other homes.
+For half a million you can invest in an impressive 5-bedroom, 4-bathroom single-family home.

-Median household income is $70,920 to give you an idea as to the status of residents here; happy, hardworking, salt of the earth Americans.
+Median household income is a little over average to give you an idea of the status of residents here; happy, hardworking, salt of the earth Americans.

 15. Gorham